Alibaba Group Holding Limited (BABA) Shares Rise Despite Market Challenges

 Sponsored

-The average price predicted for Alibaba Group Holding Limited (BABA) by analysts is $977.94, which is $54.71 above the current market price.
-The public float for BABA is 2.56B, and at present, short sellers hold a 2.05% of that float.
-On June 02, 2023, the average trading volume of BABA was 24.37M shares.
+The average price point forecasted by analysts for Alibaba Group Holding Limited (BABA) is $983.96, which is $55.44 above the current market price.
+The public float for BABA is 2.56B, and currently, short sellers hold a 2.05% ratio of that float.
+The average trading volume of BABA on June 06, 2023 was 24.24M shares.

 BABA’s Market Performance